 Anxiety and addiction treatment together is often necessary when co-occurring disorders are present.

-Treatment plans for anxiety disorders can include a combination of medication, therapy, and self-care.
+Treatment plans for anxiety disorders often include a combination of medication, therapy, and self-care.

 Medications